 - Fine sea salt and pepper

-Add remaining ingredients.
+Add parmesan reggiano cheese, garlic, basil, parsley, olive oil, fine salt and pepper.
 Pulse until a grainy pesto is formed.